brendanmcc02/film-rec/notes.md

 1. Cosine similarity - cosine of the angle between 2 vectors
 2. dot product
 3. Euclidean distance

+## Letterboxd Integration

+* use diary.csv.
+Get rid of tags, Date, rewatch columns.

+* diary.csv has potentially multiple entries for a single film, so only take the most recent one.

+* create a temp letterboxd & imdb account, play around with IMDb rating a film multiple times and seeing what happens when that is imported into lb.

 ## CHAT GPT